abhi-yad15/Translate_Pdf/README.md

 This repository contains the code to translate any PDF document from one language to another.

 ## Getting Started
- At first you need to have "python3" installed on your system.
-Then you also need to have some python libraries.
+ At first you need to have "python3" installed on your system and you also need to have some python libraries.
  1. Selenium & chromedriver
  2. python-docx
  3. googletrans

- As we are using "googletrans" library so our ip will get blocked after few requests, so we need to use VPN, for Windows i have included "psiphon3" in the repository, you may use VPN of your choice.
+ As we are using "googletrans" library so our IP will get blocked after few requests, so we need to use VPN, for Windows i have included "psiphon3" in the repository, you may use VPN of your choice.
 Remember to change the country for tranlating the second pdf.
 ### Prerequisites

 To install Selenium use